Othentic-Labs/examples/uniswap-v4-hook-avs-example/README.md

 ## Overview

-The Simple Price Oracle AVS Example demonstrates how to deploy a minimal AVS using Othentic Stack.
+The Simple Price Oracle AVS Example demonstrates how to deploy Dynamic Fee AVS using Othentic Stack.

 ### Features